-Along the road to business success, you’ll come upon the realization that you can no longer do everything by yourself.
-It’s come time to hire some trustworthy employees to share the weight and help you expand.
+Along the road to business success, you’ll come upon the realization that you can’t do everything on your own.
+It’s come time to hire some trustworthy employees to share the weight and help you expand!

-The prospect can be daunting.
+The prospect can be daunting, especially if you’re a new business.
 Hiring employees creates a whole host of legal issues, including liability and expenses.
-In fact, a recent study found that the average cost of hiring and training a new employee is about $4,000—and that’s not even including salary!
+In fact, a recent study found that the average cost of hiring and training a new employee is about $4,000—and that’s not even including salary.

 It’s unfortunate that it’s so complicated, but the fact remains that it’s a necessary step for your business.
-We’re here today to help make your hiring process easier and more effective.
-Let’s talk guidelines!
+This guide was built to help make your hiring process easier and more effective.
+So let’s talk guidelines!

 Although you have quite a bit of leeway here, there are some questions you simply can’t ask prospective employees.
 The following topics are off-limits:

 Physical, emotional, or mental handicaps can only be addressed if you’re asking if the candidate requires special accommodations to perform the job they’re applying for.

 If you think that any questions you want to ask fall in a gray-area, consult an attorney before incorporating them into your interviews!

 After the initial interview process, additional tests can provide valuable information about the stability and preparedness of potential new-hires.
 Psychological screenings, handwriting analyses and aptitude tests can reveal things about your candidates that resumes and interviews won’t.

 Remember, it’s important to check the legality of any test you’re asking an applicant to take, and be prepared to show how it’s relevant to the job!

 As an employer, you need to maintain complete, accurate records on all of your employees.
 There are some pieces of information that you absolutely must have, and it’s your job to verify its accuracy (to the best of your ability).